keycloak/keycloak/README.md

 ### Development Instructions

 For development on this project you will need a running Keycloak server listening on port 8180.
-You will also need [yarn installed on your local machine.][2]

 1. Start keycloak
     * Download and run with one command
         ```bash
         $> ./start.js
         ```
-    * or download Keycloak server from [keycloak downloads page][3] unpack and run it like:
+    * or download Keycloak server from [keycloak downloads page][2] unpack and run it like:
         ```bash
         $> cd <unpacked download folder>/bin
         $> standalone -Djboss.socket.binding.port-offset=100